Skip navigation

 Under a competency-based appointment process, each year the skills, knowledge, and attributes of existing Council members will be assessed to determine where gaps may exist as the terms of the two regulated members serving on Council expire.
 Council will then recruit individuals to fill the two vacancies, focusing on filling the gaps identified during the assessment process.

-Why is the College moving in this direction?
+Why did the College move this direction?

-The Health Statutes Amendment Act (also referred to as Bill 46) introduced sweeping changes to health profession regulation in Alberta, including the requirement that the College cease association functions.
+The Health Statutes Amendment Act, 2020 (also referred to as Bill 46) introduced sweeping changes to health profession regulation in Alberta, including the requirement that the College cease association functions.
 Under this Act, Colleges were also encouraged to carefully consider whether their governance practices reflect the mandate of a regulator with a sole focus on protecting and advancing the public interest.

-One of the drivers for the changes seen with the Health Statutes Amendment Act was a concern that regulators were not acting in the public interest.
+One of the drivers for the changes seen with the Health Statutes Amendment Act, 2020 was a concern that regulators were not acting in the public interest.
 Removing the election process helps to reduce the perception that regulated members serving on Council are elected to represent their peers and the interests of the profession.

 As a regulatory College, all Council members are required to protect and advance the public interest.
 It is the role of the professional association to serve the interests of the profession.